 Complaints are received through many sources by the OIG and are reviewed to determine an appropriate course of action.
-During the 2023-24 FY, the OIG closed 2 administrative investigations.
-1 investigation was within the Division of Corporations and 1 investigation was within the Division of Historical Resources.
-Additionally, 503 complaint inquiries were performed to assess allegations, of which 8 were reviewed by the OIG and no investigation was deemed necessary, 5 were referred to the appropriate functional area for handling, and 490 were non-jurisdictional.
+During the 2024-25 FY, the OIG closed 2 administrative investigations.
+Both were within the Division of Corporations.
+Additionally, 634 complaint inquiries were performed to assess allegations, of which 1 was reviewed by the OIG and no investigation was deemed necessary, 11 were referred to the appropriate functional area for handling, and 622 were non-jurisdictional.